-Your Baby’s First Bath: Four Reasons to Delay
+Your Baby’s First Bath: Why Wait?

 When the doctor hands you your new baby for the first time your heart spills over with more love than you’ve ever felt in your life.
 And as you hold her in your arms and kiss her little cheeks, you realize this tiny person is completely helpless and reliant on you for her every need.